General Hospital Spoilers: Who Is Nelle?

 Once the subject of Carly or Bobbie being Nelle’s secret and unknown mother was exhausted by General Hospital spoiler sites, they moved on to speculating on the identity of Nelle’s father.
 The latest General Hospital rumor is AJ Quartermaine (Sean Kanan) which would also make Michael a sister kisser.
 It’s not true.

 Also on the list of General Hospital daddy rumors is John Durant (Corbin Bernsen) as Nelle’s father along with Jasper Jax (Ingo Rademacher), Jerry Jacks (Sebastian Roche) and even homeless Buzz (Don Swayze).
-But none of these seem the likely answers and some are quite a bit outrageous.
+But none of these seem the likely answers, and some are quite a bit outrageous.

 Nelle: I’ve earned my spot, and I didn’t have to do it on my back like you.